 Artificial turf is a surface that is made from synthetic fibers (usually with a resin base), designed to look and feel like grass.
 It’s used in a lot of different environments and can see use as a decorative feature, or with practical use in sports fields.

-Artificial turf has come a long way from the early days of AstroTurf, which is what most people are familiar with (originally branded and marketed by the Monsanto Textiles Company).
-First generation turf was generally just short fibers, but as we’ve moved into second and third generation turf, artificial turf is made with more complex materials, often treated with UV protective chemicals and agents designed to make the turf softer, safer, and more environmentally friendly.
+Artificial turf has come a long way from the early days of AstroTurf, which is what most people are familiar with.
+The first-generation turf was generally just short fibers, but as we’ve moved into second and third generation turf, artificial turf is made with more complex materials, often treated with UV protectant and agents designed to make the turf softer, safer, and more environmentally friendly.

 Modern artificial turf generally features a synthetic fiber with an infill, which leads to a much softer, gentler surface that is even and uniform.
 If you want to understand some of these technical terms in more detail please check out our list of 7 terms to know when buying artificial turf.

 The tufting process, which is the process of sewing synthetic polymers to a backing, was invented in the early 1950s.
 These tufting machines now can produce a 15ft by 3ft section of artificial turf in a minute!